groth001/ThreatAlert/README.md

 ```
 Transfer the two files 'firebase-alert.py' and 'flows_raspberrypi.json' to the Raspberry Pi.
 The Python program file may go and be run from anywhere (the home directory works fine).
 The json file containing the Node-Red flow must be placed in the '.node-red' directory overwriting the existing file from the installation.

 Go to [Google Firebase](https://firebase.google.com/) in a browser, create an account, and sign in.
 Click on "Go to console" in the upper right corner.
 Click on the "Add project" square and give the project a name (ThreatAlert or any other name).
 Set the region to your location, check the box to accept the terms, and click the "Create Project" button.
+Go to Database in the left window pane menu under Develop and click "Create database" in the orange header to make a new Cloud Firestore database.
+In the pop-up window, leave the security rules as "Start in locked mode" and click the "Enable" button.

+Go to "Authentication" in the left side pane under Develop and then either click "Set up sign-in method" under the Users tab or click the Sign-in method tab.
+Select "Email/Password" and enable it with the upper slider in the pop-up window.
+Leave the passwordless sign-in option disabled and click Save.

+In the left pane, click the Gear icon next to Project Overview to bring up Project Settings.
+Go to the Service accounts tab and click the "Generate new private key" button.
+Put the downloaded certificate in a safe place on the Raspberry Pi.
+Open the python program 'firebase-alert.py' in a text editor and find the line marked with ## at the end of it.
+Replace the string in the function call with the path to the certificate.

 ## Getting Started